Opinion | It’s up to John Roberts to save his court

 In the long, desultory debate before Barrett’s inevitable Senate confirmation Monday, few even pretended they were engaged in some historic or noble tradition.
 The debate sounded more like a medical conference as Democrats warned about the many conditions that might not be covered if Barrett strikes down the Affordable Care Act after it comes before the court in two weeks.

-Sen. Patty Murray (D-Wash.) spoke about “a medically complicated pregnancy.”
+Sen. Patty Murray (D-Wash.) spoke about“sleep apnea, asthma, pre-diabetes, complex post-traumatic stress disorder and hypothyroidism.”

 Sen. Ben Cardin (D-Md.) spoke of “cancer, diabetes, high blood pressure, behavioral health disorders, high cholesterol, asthma, chronic lung disease, heart disease.”